-A man believes he has put his mysterious past behind him and has dedicated himself to beginning a new, quiet life.
-But when he meets a young girl under the control of ultra-violent Russian gangsters, he can't stand idly by - he has to help her.
+A man believes he has put his mysterious past behind him and has dedicated himself to beginning a new, quiet life, before he meets a young girl under the control of ultra-violent Russian gangsters and can't stand idly by.

 Director Antoine Fuqua brings his modern vision to a classic story in The Magnificent Seven.
 With the town of Rose Creek under the deadly control of industrialist Bartholomew Bogue, the desperate townspeople employ protection from seven outlaws, bounty hunters, gamblers and hired guns.
 As they prepare the town for the violent showdown that they know is coming, these seven mercenaries find themselves fighting for more than money.

 172 of 325 people found this review helpful.